BlueByteSystemsInc/PDMShell/src/addin/tasks.md

 - Write or paste the `.pdmshell` script.
 - Open the script in the PDMShell code editor.
 - Select the file extensions the task should process, such as `sldprt;sldasm;slddrw`.
-- Enable folder processing with **Also run on folders**.
+- Enable folder processing with Also run on folders.
 - Test the task script with a selected folder or file.

-All computers selected in **Execution Method** must have PDMShell installed.
+All computers selected in Execution Method must have PDMShell installed.

 ## Command Menu page

-Use the **Command Menu** page when users should launch the task from File Explorer.
+Use the Command Menu page when users should launch the task from File Explorer.

 ![PDMShell task command menu page](../../images/pdmshell-task-command-menu.png)

 The command menu name is the label shown to users.
-Enable **Show Command in File Explorer** when the task should appear in the PDM right-click menu.
+Enable Show Command in File Explorer when the task should appear in the PDM right-click menu.

 If the task should only run from workflow transitions, scheduled execution, or the Task List, leave the command hidden from File Explorer.

 ## PDMShell Permissions page

-The **PDMShell Permissions** page controls which users and groups are permitted to launch the PDMShell task, including from workflow transitions.
+The PDMShell Permissions page controls which users and groups are permitted to launch the PDMShell task, including from workflow transitions.

 ![PDMShell task permissions page](../../images/pdmshell-task-permissions.png)

-This page is separate from the standard PDM **Permissions** page.
+This page is separate from the standard PDM Permissions page.
 Use both permission pages together:

 | Permission page | Purpose |
 | --- | --- |